 - You must be a parent/grandparent of a Canadian citizen or permanent resident.

 - You must be a real visitor clearly stating your purpose of visit and alleging to leave at the end of your stay.

 - You must provide proof that your child/grandchild has the financial power to sponsor your visit.

-- A written proof of your child/grandchild will have to be provided.
+- Written proof of your child/grandchild will have to be provided.

 - You must also provide proof of your own financial capability.

 - You must have a valid Canadian medical coverage for at least a year.

 - You must take an immigration medical exam.

 - You must have a criminal free record.

 - Other dependent applicants cannot be included in this application.